thien/AISearch/paper.md

 ## Experimentation

-I have chosen to keep the population and generation size unchanged, in order for us to fairly check improvements between the initial implementation and the adjusted.
+I have chosen to keep the population and generation size unchanged, in order for us to check improvements between the initial implementation and the adjusted.
 The Mutation method has been chosen to be random 1x, as it performed the best in my testing.

 ### Generation of Population

-Several methods have been tried, such as mutating the cached supreme tour, and greedy.
-I found issues with the Supreme tour where the success of the algorithm is heavilly dependent on the RNG (Random Number Generator) taking the tour out of a possible local minima.
+Several methods have been tested, such as mutating the cached supreme tour, and greedy.
+I found issues with the Supreme tour where the success of the algorithm is dependent on the RNG (Random Number Generator) taking the tour out of a possible local minima.

-I initially started with loading cached data from the results, but this faced issues as the results would tend towards a local maximum.
-Random generation was used again until I considered using a best-first greedy algorithm to generate the children.
-This dramatically improved results for most of the tours, but it lacked sufficent entropy to escape issues related to escaping more local maximums.
+I started with loading cached data from the results, but this faced issues as the results would tend towards a local maximum.
+Random generation was used again until I used a best-first greedy algorithm to generate the children.
+This improved results for most of the tours, but it lacked entropy to escape issues related to escaping more local maximums.
 Introducing mutation after the greedy tours were produced assisted in escaping the local cap.

 #### Choice of Parents (Pre Crossover)